Get a clear breakdown of the steps involved in bringing an animated production to life.

 2D Animation Program

 Learn Ottawa’s most in-demand animation skills and software.
-Gain real studio experience with an internship, and a chance to work at Big Jump Entertainment.
 Work on animation projects in a real studio environment and graduate with a professional demo reel.
 Start your career in just 12 months.

 Herzing Ottawa Accelerated 2D Animation Program

-Herzing College offers the most accelerated, job-ready 2D animation training in Ottawa.
+Herzing College offers the most accelerated, hands-on 2D animation training in Ottawa.
 Our students are fully prepared for a professional studio environment, straight after graduation.

 - 12-month accelerated 2D Animation program

 - Training available on campus or online, or as a mix of both

 - Curriculum designed by professional animators with decades of experience

 - 6-week internship for real-world experience